IndigoUnited/js-dejavu/README.md

 * Classes and instances are locked, members cannot be changed or added (only applicable to some browsers, such as Chrome)

 Users are encouraged to declare 'use strict' while using the strict build otherwise some code can fail [silently](https://developer.mozilla.org/en/JavaScript/Strict_mode).
-This is because Classify uses Object.freeze and/or Object.seal to lock classes and instances, guaranteeing that nobody changes the behaviour of your classes the wrong way (replacing methods, etc).
+This is because dejavu uses Object.freeze and/or Object.seal to lock classes and instances, guaranteeing that nobody changes the behaviour of your classes the wrong way (replacing methods, etc).
 Run a preprocessor to remove 'use strict' from all production code (e.g.: requirejs optimizer tool).

 ## Works on ##